w3c/aria-at-app/CONTRIBUTING.md

 In order to open a pull request:

-1. Fork the repo and create your branch from `develop`.
+1. Fork the repo and create your branch from `main`.
 1. If you've added code that should be tested, add tests.
 1. If you've changed APIs, update the documentation.
 1. Ensure the test suite passes.